A growing black market

 Cigarettes are among the most commonly traded products on the black market due to high profit margins, relative ease of production and movement and low detection rates and penalties.

-We invest more than £50 million each year in the fight against the tobacco black market.
+We invest up to £40 million each year in the fight against the tobacco black market.

 For governments too, there is a huge cost.
 The illegal trade in tobacco products cheats governments out of around £30 billion each year in taxes.
 It’s obvious why we see illegal tobacco as a major threat to our business.